-The Board shall not name a facility after an individual who is living or who has been deceased less than three years.
+The Board shall not name a facility after an individual who is currently employed by Grand Ledge Public Schools.

 Category IV: Fiscal Management Subject: Investments and Deposits

 Investments and Deposits

 The superintendent is responsible for protecting the principal and maximizing the interest earnings of the District.
 Authorized investments include the following: